ArieKnoester/arieknoester.github.io/resume.md

 # Objective

+After 7 years of software development focused on internal business logistics, I am eager to explore other realms.
-After 7 years working with Customer Relations Management applications (CRMs), I am eagar to transition into another field.
-I've put considerable effort into learning Python and it quickly became my favorite languange.
-I am seeking opportunities in scientific applications, data science, or Python web development. \newline
+Over the last {time}, I invested in learning Python in support of this objective, and I am now seeking opportunities in research software engineering, data science, and Python web development. \newline

 # Skills

-Python, git, Linux, Pycharm, VS Code, vim.
-Moderate experience with PHP, Javascript, and MySQL.
-Light experience with PostgreSQL and .NET scripting. \newline
+Python, Git, Linux, PHP, Javascript, relational databases (MySQL, PostgreSQL), and .NET scripting. \newline

 # Experience